 Button or menu-based chatbots.
 These chatbots present users with multiple menus or buttons to choose from.
-After making one selection, the chatbot lists out the next set of button options for the user to choose from.
+After selecting, the chatbot lists the next set of button options for the user to choose from.
 This forms a multilevel hierarchical structure of chatbot responses.

 Natural Language Processing chatbots.
 Natural Language Processing chatbots are highly contextual in nature with a data-centric approach to interacting with users.

-When powered by Artificial Intelligence, these Virtual Assistant tools can be very powerful.
-They become an assigned sales assistant working one-on-one with your customers, 24/7.
+When powered by Artificial Intelligence, these Virtual Assistant tools can be compelling.
+They become an assigned sales assistant working one-on-one with your customers 24/7.
 Chatbots also allow you to measure data and optimize performance.

-At Tavano Team we’ve successfully built chatbots successfully integrated with NetSuite.
-Trust us, we’ve seen all of their benefits firsthand: Improved UX, data-driven recommendations, automated lead generation and qualification (for services), customer loyalty, and many more.
+At Tavano Team, we’ve successfully built chatbots integrated with NetSuite.
+Trust us; we’ve seen all of their benefits firsthand: Improved UX, data-driven recommendations, automated lead generation and qualification (for services), customer loyalty, and many more.

 5. INVISIBLE UX / INVISIBLE INTERFACES